-We manage the use of available water supplies.
+We manage the use of available water supplies as part of our normal day-to-day operation.
 In winter and spring, river resources are used to preserve reservoir and groundwater storage.
 In summer, releases from upland reservoir and groundwater storage are used to offset lower availability of river resources.

-We provide households and businesses within the region with water services 24 hours per day, supplying water to 5 million domestic and 140,000 business customers.
-We supply an average of 1.3 billion litres of water to customers each day.
-Our supply area is divided into 2 water resource zones for planning purposes.
+The water that we supply is vital for households and businesses across Yorkshire and we supply water to 5 million domestic and 140,000 business customers, 24 hours a day.
+This means supplying an average of 1.3 billion litres of water to customers each day.
+For planning purposes, our region is divided into 2 water resource zones.
 Over 99% of our customers are supplied by our Grid which allows us the flexibility to supply customers from a number of sources, dependent on availability.